triton-inference-server/model_navigator/docs/package/package.md

 The optimize process use a single sample from dataloader for profiling.
 The process is focusing on selecting the best model format and this requires an unequivocal sample for performance comparison.

-In some cases you may want to profile the models on different dataset or sample.
+In some cases you may want to profile the models on different dataset.
 On that purpose the Model Navigator expose the API for profiling all samples in dataset for each model:

 ```python